top of page

 The selection commission will consist of six members: the Project Lead of Roots & Pixels, one Howest Digital Arts & Entertainment (DAE) academic colleague, one game development professional in the Flemish ecosystem, and one representative from the games industry of each of the following countries: South Africa, Uganda and Kenya.

-The selection criteria will be based on the following: Validity of provided documents, CV, portfolio submission (optional), a motivational statement, and an online interview (conducted by members of the selection committee).
-The interview will be scored on the following: a) Motivation, b) Pre-existing knowledge & skills withing game development, and c) Multiplier factor (capacity of the scholar to ‘multiply’ forth the message of the training within her local ecosystem).
+The selection criteria will be based on the following: Validity of provided documents, CV, portfolio submission, a motivational statement, and an online interview.
+The interview will be scored on the following: a) Motivation, b) Professional Excellence, c) Opportunity, d) Social Engagement, and e) Multiplier factor (capacity of the scholar to ‘multiply’ forth the message of the training within her local ecosystem).

 WHEN CAN I APPLY?

-The call for applications will open on Monday, 14 April 2025.
+For South Africa, Kenyan, and Ugandan participants: The call for applications opened on Monday, 14 April 2025.

 WHEN DO APPLICATIONS CLOSE?

-The call for applications will remain open until Friday, 15 August 2025.
+The call for applications for South African, Kenyan, and Ugandan participants closed on Friday, 15 August 2025.

 WHEN WILL I BE NOTIFIED?